Perspective-Equivariance for Unsupervised Imaging with Camera Geometry

 Example challenges include \textbf{pansharpening} of low-resolution (LR) multispectral (MS) satellite images \cite{meng_large-scale_2021}, an ill-posed inverse problem where spectral and structural information are lost in the forward process (\cref{fig:spacenet_pansharpen}).
 Another, \textbf{hyperspectral reconstruction} \cite{arad_ntire_2020} from compressive spectral imaging, is a well-studied inverse problem in \eg remote sensing \cite{bacca_computational_2023} and endoscopy \cite{grigoroiu_deep_2020, meng_snapshot_2020}.
 Finally, natural images face many widely-studied computational photography problems \eg deblurring, superresolution \cite{scanvic_self-supervised_2023} and inpainting.

 We propose \emph{perspective-equivariant imaging} (EI), a framework that uses the natural belief that image sets are invariant to changes in perspective to solve these inverse problems without ground truth (GT).
-We formalise this by considering the group of non-linear projective transformations which goes beyond the simple linear transformations previously studied, by generalising to \emph{all} possible transformations in a camera-based imaging system.
+We formalise this by considering the group of non-linear projective transformations (homographies) derived from traditional camera geometry.
 Intuitively, we expect images taken from different perspective angles to belong to the same set of images, even if we don’t have access to the image set.
 We show that this information is enough to solve the inverse problem.
-Because the projective group is richer than the subgroups previously studied, we expect perspective-EI to learn a better mapping than existing EI methods.
+This goes beyond the simple linear transformation subgroups previously studied, by generalising to \emph{all} possible transformations in a camera-based imaging system, and we expect perspective-EI to learn a better mapping than existing EI methods.
 Note that we do \textbf{not} require image sequences as in structure-from-motion \cite{nguyen_self-supervised_2022} nor multiple images of the same scene, just the assumption of image set invariance.